 Your account balance can be obtained either from the automated phone system or by signing into Manage Your Account at smud.org.
 Your account number is required.

 To speed your enrollment, have your banking information, available.
 Enrollment will take just a few minutes.
 From the Edit Your Profile tab, click on the Your Bank Accounts link.
 Click the Add Bank Account link and complete the required fields.

 Once enrolled, you can start making payments as soon as you have a bill due.
-If you have a new SMUD account, you will not be able make electronic payments until you receive your first bill.
+If you have a new SMUD account, you won’t be able make electronic payments until you receive your first bill.

 Yes.
 Although you have the option to pay your monthly bill online, you can still pay via mail.
-You can still use eBill to view your monthly bill.
+Just use eBill to view your monthly bill.

-Yes, you can sign up for eBill in order to view your monthly bill.
+Yes, you can sign up for eBill to view your monthly bill.
 While enrolled in EFT, you will not be able to pay your bill online because it's already being drafted from your bank account.
-If you wish to discontinue participation in EFT, please click the Contact Us button or call us at 1-888-742-7683 for residential customers or 1-877-622-7683 for commercial customers.
+To stop using EFT, just click the Contact Us button or call us at 1-888-742-7683 for residential customers or 1-877-622-7683 for commercial customers.

 Scheduled payments will still be processed.
-If you do not want this to happen, you should cancel any scheduled payments prior to canceling your participation.
+If you don’t want this to happen, you should cancel any scheduled payments before canceling your participation.

-UserID and Password: Your UserID and password are unique identifiers that only you know.
-As long as you don't share your UserID and password with anyone, no one can view your bills or personal information.
+- UserID and Password: Your UserID and password are unique identifiers that only you know.
+As long as you don't share this information with anyone, no one can view your bills or personal information.

 Computer security experts advise that you may put your information at risk when you use a public computer for personal business.
 While SMUD uses numerous security measures to protect your personal information on our website, the use of public computers may compromise the security of your information.
-Public computers include those in schools, libraries, Internet Cafe's, etc.
+Public computers include those in schools, libraries and Internet Cafes.